traveldevel/iothub-ro/INSTALL.md

 19. Deploy Kafka topic consumer app for event processing : `https://github.com/traveldevel/iot-hub-event-processor`

-####
+#### API Management and tracing for : metadata, event, location, rawdata, ingestion

 20. API management with API Umbrela on the Ubuntu Linux that hosts Kafka Host [here](https://api-umbrella.readthedocs.io/en/latest/getting-started.html#setup).

-Also configure the first admin user on https://host/admin
+21. Configure the first admin user on https://hostname/admin

+22. Publish the 5 apis to API Umbrella and test their functionality with a new Api Key / User

 ## Bitnami Kafka appliance - v0 - fastest